 The Adult Psychiatric Division (APD) is an inpatient psychiatric hospital offering acute care to adult individuals.
 Adult psychiatric services are provided on six units, serving approximately 1000 admissions per year.
 The Forensic Division (FD) is a hospital-based setting that provides competency restoration services to individuals referred by District Courts across the state.
 The Center for Adolescent Relationship Exploration(CARE) is a Residential Treatment Center (RTC) that provides treatment for adolescent males ages 13-to 17 who have caused sexual harm and have a co-morbid mental health diagnosis.
 The Long-Term Care (LTC) division of the state hospital is the largest, restraint-free, nursing home facility in Northern New Mexico.
 Finally, the Community Based Services (CBS) division is the outpatient division of NMBHI and provides outpatient mental health services in San Miguel, Mora, and Guadalupe counties.
 They serve approximately 1100 clients.
 All divisions excluding CBS offer 24-hour care, 7 days per week.
 The entire NMBHI facility is accredited by the Joint Commission.
 APD, FD and CBS are accredited under the hospital manual, with CARE under the Behavioral manual and LTC under nursing care manual.

-Interns will have the opportunity to gain experience in multiple areas of psychology which include, but are not limited to, individual and group psychotherapy, psychological testing, report writing, consultation and supervision.
-Interns not only work with clients but will also have the opportunity to interact closely with other disciplines such as psychiatrists, medical providers, nurses, occupational therapists, physical therapists, rehabilitation therapists, social workers, dieticians, psychological technicians, and attorneys.
-Interns who complete an internship with NMBHI are expected to be well-rounded in the practice of psychology and leave with the skills necessary to treat and assess diverse populations as well as those who live with various mental health accommodations.
+NMBHI interns work with a wide range of patient populations including adolescents, adults, older adults, and forensic populations.
+They have the opportunity to gain experience in multiple areas of psychology which include, but are not limited to, individual and group psychotherapy, psychological/neuropsychological/forensic testing and report writing, consultation, and supervision.
+Interns are expected to develop sensitivity to issues of cultural diversity, awareness of professional ethics in the delivery of psychological and forensic services, and self-awareness as these relate to issues that affect professional functioning.
+Throughout the year, interns closely interact and collaborate with other disciplines such as psychiatrists, medical providers, nurses, occupational therapists, physical therapists, rehabilitation therapists, social workers, dieticians, psychological technicians, and attorneys.
+Interns who complete an internship with NMBHI are expected to be well-rounded in the practice of psychology and leave with the skills necessary to treat and assess diverse populations.

 The NMBHI-Adult Psychiatric Division (APD) is an acute inpatient psychiatric setting owned and operated by the State of New Mexico.
 APD provides voluntary, involuntary, and court-ordered behavioral health treatment to individuals, ages 18 and older, suffering from a major mental illness that severely impairs their functioning, their ability to be successful in the community, and who present as an imminent danger to self and/or others.
 The governing body of the New Mexico Behavioral Institute assumes overall responsibility for APD’s operation.